shvelo/gameidea/README.md

 City Zombie Survival
 ```

-You can gemerate multiple ideas by running `gameidea <number>`, e.g. `gameidea 10` will give 10 ideas.
+You can generate multiple ideas by running `gameidea <number>`, e.g. `gameidea 10` will give 10 ideas.

 ## Contributing
 Please add more words in lib/data.yml